Growing Tomatoes: How to Grow Tomatoes Organically and Growing Tomatoes Upside Down

 Good plants for Companion Planting with tomatoes are marigolds, basil, garlic, chives, asparagus and parsley.

-You can plant these seed either directly in your beds, or in a seed box.
+You can plant tomato seeds either directly in your beds, or into a seed box.
 You will need to make little drills or rows about 5 mm deep and about 35 mm apart.
 This can be done with the edge of a straight piece of wood being pressed into the soil at the correct depth and spacings.

-Most seedlings are ready to be transplanted when they are about 75 - 100 mm in heights and usually between 4 and 8 weeks old.
+Most tomato plants are ready to be transplanted when they are about 75 - 100 mm in heights and usually between 4 and 8 weeks old.

 The best time to transplant your seedlings is late afternoon, early evening when the heat of the sun has gone.
 This then allows your plants the night to re-establish themselves before the next day.